-Welcome to Day 1659 of our Wisdom-Trek, and thank you for joining me.
+Welcome to Day 2065 of Wisdom-Trek, and thank you for joining me.

 This is Guthrie Chamberlain, Your Guide to Wisdom

 The Book of Proverbs – Chapter 25 – Daily Wisdom